rufuswilson/slackbuilder/.github/README.md

 A Docker image for building packages for slackware.
 Using [aclemons/slackware:15.0](https://hub.docker.com/r/aclemons/slackware) as baseimage.

-Uses 3 different pre-defined paths, and things will be execured in listed order.
+Uses the following pre-defined paths, and things will be execured in listed order.
-`/build-deps` - any `.txz` here will be installed, then any `.sh` will be executed.
+- `/build-deps` - any `.txz` here will be installed, then any `.sh` will be executed.
 Will travel subdirectories.
-`/slackbuild` - executes the first `.SlackBuild` found.
+- `/slackbuild` - executes the first `.SlackBuild` found.
-`/output` - optional directory for outputs.
+- `/output` - optional directory for outputs.
-`/logs` - optional directory for logs.
+- `/logs` - optional directory for logs.

 Environment-variables can be passed to both `.sh`and `.SlackBuild`.